Songs From A Stolen Senate

 First Nation musicians take parliamentary voices and rework them into song and storytelling from the perspective of their own life stories.

-Songs from a Stolen Senate features some of Australia’s leading First Nation musicians, who have taken parliamentary voices and reworked them into song and storytelling from the perspective of their own life stories.
-This is the first instalment of an ongoing series from The Griffyn Ensemble that challenges how Australian identity was forged since European settlement.
+Songs from a Stolen Senate features some of Australia’s leading First Nation artists, who have taken parliamentary voices and reworked them into song and storytelling from the perspective of their own life stories.
+This is the first instalment of an ongoing series from The Griffyn Ensemble that explores Australian identity.

-Meet five unique Australians from a diversity of genre and backgrounds: Aranda country music icon Warren Williams; inspirational Noongar singer-songwriters Gina Williams and Guy Ghouse, Norah Bagiri from Mua Island in the Torres Straits; Canberra based Christopher Sainsbury from the Dharug nation and Yuin composer Brenda Gifford.
+Meet unique Australians from a diversity of genre and backgrounds: Aranda country music icon Warren Williams; inspirational Noongar singer-songwriters Gina Williams and Guy Ghouse, Norah Bagiri from Mua Island in the Torres Straits; Canberra based Christopher Sainsbury from the Dharug nation and Yuin composer Brenda Gifford, Larrakia hip-hop artist Jimblah, and Ngunnawal custodian Richie Allan.

 This landmark collaboration weaves together their unique individual reflections of our political landscape through music they have written for the acclaimed Griffyn Ensemble.
 From stolen generations to climate politics, Songs from a Stolen Senate offers different perspectives of our national past and the Australian parliament.